 3- Department of Physical Education and Sport Sciences, Faculty of Literature and Humanities, Malayer University, Malayer, Iran.

-Abstract: (1050 Views)
+Abstract: (1741 Views)

 Conclusion: Computer-based decision support systems can help to reduce poor healthcare decisions and the expenses associated with unneeded clinical trials in both active and inactive populations.
-Based on the accuracy of the random forest algorithm on the data, it appears that this system can assist clinicians in forecasting the risk of hepatic encephalopathy following transplantation with high accuracy and at a cheap cost.
+Based on the accuracy of the random forest algorithm on the data, this system can assist clinicians in forecasting the risk of hepatic encephalopathy following transplantation with high accuracy and at a cheap cost.

 Type of Study: